Ataxia–telangiectasia: Pathophysiology

-A–T has been described as a genome instability syndrome, a DNA repair disorder and a DNA damage response (DDR) syndrome.
-ATM, the gene responsible for this multi-system disorder, encodes a protein of the same name which coordinates the cellular response to DNA double strand breaks (DSBs).
-Radiation therapy, chemotherapy that acts like radiation (radiomimetic drugs) and certain biochemical processes and metabolites can cause DSBs.
+A–T has been described as a genome instability syndrome, a DNA repair disorder, and a DNA damage response (DDR) syndrome.
+ATM, the gene responsible for this multi-system disorder, encodes a protein of the same name which coordinates the cellular response to DNA double-strand breaks (DSBs).
+Radiation therapy, chemotherapy that acts like radiation (radiomimetic drugs), and certain biochemical processes and metabolites can cause DSBs.
 When these breaks occur, ATM stops the cell from making new DNA (cell cycle arrest) and recruits and activates other proteins to repair the damage.
 Thus, ATM allows the cell to repair its DNA before the completion of cell division.
 If DNA damage is too severe, ATM will mediate the process of programmed cell death (apoptosis) to eliminate the cell and prevent genomic instability.

 Cancer and radiosensitivity

-In the absence of the ATM protein, cell-cycle check-point regulation and programmed cell death in response to DSBs are defective.
-The result is genomic instability which can lead to the development of cancers.
+In the absence of the ATM protein, cell-cycle checkpoint regulation and programmed cell death in response to DSBs are defective.
+The result is genomic instability, which can lead to the development of cancers.

-Irradiation and radiomimetic compounds induce DSBs which are unable to be repaired appropriately when ATM is absent.
-Consequently, such agents can prove especially cytotoxic to A–T cells and people with A–T.
+Ionizing radiation (such as X-rays and gamma rays) and radiomimetic compounds induce DSBs, which cannot be repaired appropriately when ATM is absent.
+Consequently, such agents can prove especially cytotoxic to A–T cells and people with A–T. Therefore, X-ray exposure should be limited to times when it is medically necessary, as exposing an A–T patient to ionizing radiation can damage cells in such a way that the body cannot repair them.
+The cells can cope normally with other forms of radiation, such as ultraviolet light, so there is no need for special precautions from sunlight exposure.